iheathers/Coin-Game-DOM-Manipulation/README.md

 - Add more coins or different collectibles.
 - Implement sound effects when collecting coins.
 - Create levels or challenges with increasing difficulty.

+## License

+This project is open source and available under the [MIT License](LICENSE).

+---

+Feel free to further update the repository link or make other adjustments as necessary!